pizthewiz/CinderBlocks.org/README.md

 The block discovery mechanism is imperfect as the [GitHub API](https://developer.github.com/v3/) does not yet allow searching un-scoped code and in turn, a stratagem is used that could fail to find some blocks.
 Blocks are identified by the presence of the file `cinderblock.xml`, which is what would be required by Cinder's project generation tool [TinderBox](http://libcinder.org/docs/welcome/TinderBox.html).

 The discovery process occurs in two primary phases: first to find all users with blocks (steps 1-2) and the second, find all blocks for the given users (steps 3-5).

 1. [GitHub.com Search results](https://github.com/search?p=1&q=cinderblock.xml+in%3Apath&type=Code) are scraped and the list of users compiled
-2. The in-memory user list appends the contents of *data/users-missing.json* if present
+2. The in-memory user list appends the contents of `data/users-missing.json` if present
 3. Each user is then searched for repositories with the file `cinderblock.xml`
 4. Repositories with more than one `cinderblock.xml` file are ignored
-5. Metadata is captured and fused from several GitHub API edges
+5. Metadata is captured and fused from several GitHub API edges as well as `cinderblock.xml`

 Hopefully the [GitHub API](https://developer.github.com/v3/) exposes programatic un-scoped code searching at some point and this can be further improved and streamlined.